AMDmi3/opening_hours.js/README.md

 ### Holidays ###

 Holidays can be added to the file [opening_hours.js][ohlib.opening_hours.js] as JavaScript Object notation.
-Have a look at the current definitions for [other holidays][ohlib.holidays] .
+Have a look at the current definitions for [other holidays][ohlib.holidays].
 Please add the source for this information (in form of an URL) as comment.

+Please consider adding a test (with a time range of one year for example) to see if everything works as expected and to ensure that it will stay that way.
+See under [testing][ohlib.testing].

 ### Core code ###

+Be sure to add one or more tests if you add new features or enhance error tolerance or the like.
+See under [testing][ohlib.testing].

 #### Commit hooks ####
 Note that there is a git pre-commit hook used to run and compare the test framework before each commit.
 To activate the hook, run: